 Alternatively, without a spinner, wash whole leaves before cutting, lay on a clean towel and blot dry.
 When prepping ahead, store in the fridge in a bowl or container with a towel to absorb any moisture.

 STEP 2: Make Croutons.
-Making croutons is an easy delicious way to use up old bread.
-A nice country loaf works great as well as does sourdough.
+Making croutons is an easy, delicious way to use up old bread.
+A nice country loaf works great, as does sourdough.

-Hand-tearing bread gives it raggedy craggy edges that dressing can soak into.
-Just toss with olive oil, fresh garlic, add a pinch of salt and pepper and bake on a parchement lined sheet pan.
+Hand-tearing bread gives it raggedy, craggy edges that dressing can soak into.
+Just toss with olive oil and fresh garlic, add a pinch of salt and pepper, and bake on a parchment-lined sheet pan.

 STEP 3: Make the Dressing.
 While the croutons are baking whisk up the dressing.
 Smash garlic and salt together making a paste.
 The salt helps break down the garlic.
 Add the anchovy filets and continue to smash into a paste.
 Add the egg yolks, lemon juice and zest, dijon, Worcestershire, and black pepper.
 Whisk together thoroughly.